learn3dgen/learn3dgen.github.io/_pages/home.md

       <span style="font-weight:500;">Submission:</span> we encourage submissions of up to 6 pages excluding references and acknowledgements.
       The submission should be in the CVPR format.
       Reviewing will be single blind.
-      Accepted extended abstracts will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
+      Accepted works will be published in the CVPR 2020 proceedings (online/app, IEEE Xplore, and CVF open access).
-      We also welcome already published papers that are within the scope of the workshop (without re-formatting), including papers from the main CVPR conference.
+      Due to the archival nature of these publications, we are looking for work that has not been published before.
       The submissions will be handled by the <a href='https://cmt3.research.microsoft.com/L3DGM2020'>CMT paper management system</a>.
-Please mention in your submission if your submission has already been accepted for publication (and the name of the conference).
       <!--Please submit your paper to the following address by the deadline: <span style="color:#1a1aff;font-weight:400;"><a href="mailto:learn3dgen@gmail.com">learn3dgen@gmail.com</a></span>-->
     </p>
   </div>